 Most often alimony is paid on a monthly basis, for whatever period of time that the court orders.
 However, in some cases, the court can order a lump sum payment of alimony.
 Sometimes the monthly payment may not be made directly but they may be made, for example, to a mortgage company to pay the mortgage of the recipient of the support.
 The most common method of making alimony payments is by a payment directly to the recipient on a monthly basis.

-Tax implications, as an alimony attorney in Virginia can explain, are specific to each particular alimony case.
+Tax implications, as an alimony attorney in NoVa can explain, are specific to each particular alimony case.
 However, within certain parameters set by the IRS, spousal support is tax deductible by the person who pays and is taxable income by the person who receives it.

 In most cases, alimony is modifiable upon a change in circumstances, with a material change in circumstances that impacts the finances of those respective parties.
 A skilled Virginia alimony attorney will be helpful in this instances of modification.
 A seasoned legal professional has experience in many alimony cases.
 The most common situations in which a person is able to stop making alimony payments are when the recipient of support remarries and when the payor of support loses their job or takes a big hit in income as a result of something that was not caused by them.

 For example, somebody who quit a job does not get relief on spousal support but somebody who was laid off from a job would likely succeed in getting a reduction or termination of spousal support.
 The third most common way that alimony can be reduced or eliminated is the recipient of the support improves their financial situation.
 If the person receiving support were to get a job that increased their salary substantially, the court will review spousal support in their case.
 Contact a spousal support lawyer in Virginia today to understand the terms of your payment better.

 Get in Touch with a Virginia Alimony Attorney